City Guide for: Aberystwyth, UK

 Airport

-The nearest airport to Aberystwyth is Birmingham Airport (BHX), which is approximately 100 miles (160 km) away.
-From Birmingham Airport, you can take a train to Shrewsbury and then connect to Aberystwyth.
-Alternatively, you can hire a car and drive to Aberystwyth, which takes around 2.5-3 hours.
-Cardiff Airport (CWL) is another option, but it is slightly further away and requires a similar journey involving train or car.
+The nearest major airport to Aberystwyth is Cardiff Airport (CWL), located approximately 100 miles (160 km) south.
+From Cardiff Airport, you can take a train to Aberystwyth, which typically involves a change at Shrewsbury.
+Alternatively, you can hire a car and drive, which takes around 2-3 hours depending on traffic.
+There are also bus services available, but these may involve multiple changes and a longer journey time.

 Attractions